jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       2. Deploy a gateway subnet
          - All gateway subnets must be named ‘GatewaySubnet’ to work properly
          - It is recommended that you create a gateway subnet that uses a /27 or /28.
-      3. Deploy a VPN Gateway
+      3. Deploy a VPN Gateway (Virtual Network Gateway)
       4. Deploy a local network gateway
          - The local network gateway is a specific object that represents your on-premises location (the site) for routing purposes.
       5. Deploy a VPN connection